seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I pray thee, leave me to my self to-night,
 For I have need of many orisons
 To move the heavens to smile upon my state,
-Which, well thou know’st, is cross, and full of sin.
+Which, well thou know'st, is cross, and full of sin.

 *Enter LADY CAPULET*